 When a person (testator) makes a last will and testament, it is customary that the will contain language that the new will revokes any and all prior wills signed by the testator.
-The Uniform Probate Code holds that a new will can revoke prior wills even though it contains no other provisions stating that prior wills have been revoked.
-If a person signs a new last will which revoked all prior wills, and destroyed all prior wills by burning, cancelling, tearing or obliterating them, then all prior wills would be deemed revoked.
-Should a person die and the newly signed will was missing with no copies to be found, then the testator would be deemed to die intestate, or without a will.
+The Uniform Probate Code holds that a new will can revoke prior wills even though it contains no other provisions stating that prior will have been revoked.
+If a person signs a new last will that revoked all prior wills and destroyed all prior wills by burning, canceling, tearing, or obliterating them, then all prior wills would be deemed revoked.
+Should a person die and the newly signed will be missing with no copies to be found, then the testator would be deemed to die intestate, or without a will.

 On the other hand, if a person dies, and the most recently signed last will and testament is found to be invalid for any reason, such as undue influence, incompetency, or incomplete at the time of the signing of the new will by the testator, then it may be possible to invoke the Doctrine of Dependent Relative Revocation if there are duly signed prior wills that were not destroyed previously by the testator.
 This doctrine has been applied when a person revoked a prior will in order to make a new will, but the testator did not complete the new will or the new will was found to be invalid.
 If the Court finds that the testator’s intention was to revoke the prior will only if the new will was valid, then the Court may ignore the revocation of the prior will and give effect to that will so that the testator will not die intestate, or without any last will and testament in place.